kevmo/iceberg/README.md

    cd scripts
    python batch_predict.py ../data/processed/test.csv
    ```
    This will create a CSV file (`predictions.csv`) with predictions for each passenger in the test dataset.

-Feel free to explore the notebooks and scripts to understand the project workflow and customize it for your needs.
-For detailed information on each step, refer to the specific notebooks and scripts in their respective directories.